 - Can I hire Pony Parties for our school fete or community event?
 Generally, yes.
 However, ponies are not suited to being led around for several hours in the sun without a break, let alone the humans working with them!

 - Do you have any tips for how to make our party a good one?
 Yes!
 We have some helpful ideas and suggestions here on our website that you can have for free.
-Birthday kids also get a birthday card signed by Wombat and Matilda!
+Birthday kids also get a birthday card signed by Rainbow Cassie and Banjo!

 - What sort of games will you play?
 Have a look at our list of horsey party games for an idea of what we can do.